ECU COURSE COMBINING HEALTHY HOMES, ENERGY EFFICIENCY TRAINING

 Each workshop will be held from 8 a.m. to 5 p.m. and will be taught by Dr. Charlie Biles, professor of biology, and Dr. Pat Bohan, associate professor of environmental health science and a retired captain in the U.S. Public Health Service.
 The cost is $250 per person.

-Online enrollment is available at www.ecok.edu/ce, or more information is available from Jannason Long in ECU's Center of Continuing Education and Community Services at 580-559-5859 or email@example.com.
+More information is available from Jannason Long in ECU's Center of Continuing Education and Community Services at 580-559-5859 or firstname.lastname@example.org.

 A growing body of evidence links housing conditions to such health conditions as asthma, lead poisoning, lung cancer and unintentional injuries, according to the National Center for Healthy Housing.
 Since any home could have health hazards, creating healthier housing could save billions of dollars in health care costs, officials say.